 Our Curriculum Statement

-- To nurture and develop well rounded capable and caring individuals who are exemplary citizens, enabling strong future opportunities and positive impact.
+- To nurture and develop well rounded capable and caring individuals who are exemplary citizens, enabling strong future opportunities in which they can thrive.

-- To give children the skills, knowledge and attitudes to lead a rich and fulfilling life, with positive relationships, and a strong sense of commitment to making a positive contribution to the world.
+- To give children the knowledge, skills and attitudes to lead a rich and fulfilling life, with positive relationships, and a strong sense of commitment to making a positive contribution to the world.

 In order to achieve the above we need to ensure children: